slycelote/caide/vscaide/README.md

 # Quick start

 Select View -> Other Windows -> Caide.
-Recommended (and default) location of Caide window is under Solution Explorer.
+Recommended location of Caide window is under Solution Explorer.

 In Caide window, click 'Create caide solution' button and select an empty